timwaizenegger/e-ink-display-esp8266-mqtt-openwhisk/README.md

 The arduino code connects to a wifi then to an mqtt broker.
 There, it waits for messages containing pixel data as a byte array.
 The entire mqtt message payload must be pixel data black/white with 1 bit per pixel.
 Each byte/char represents 8 pixels.

 The Whisk actions will generate this byte array.
-So on the MQTT channel, we need support for a byte data-type and use pure Strings.
+So on the MQTT channel, we need support for a byte data-type and can't use pure Strings.

 ![](doc/IMG_20171219_133108.jpg)
 ![](doc/IMG_20171219_133203.jpg)